“Brexit, Oil and the World Economy”

 A TBI talk by Dr Alister Hamilton of Edinburgh University

-Dr Hamilton opened his talk to a full hall at Tore on 26 October with a memory of a holiday in Cromarty in the ‘60s and seeing the milk delivered by horse and cart [that’ll be Gracie, with Patsy the horse see a picture here] and wondered if we might need the old ways again quite soon.
+Dr Hamilton opened his talk to a full Tore Village Hall on 26 October with a memory of a holiday in Cromarty in the ‘60s and seeing the milk delivered by horse and cart [that’ll be Gracie, with Patsy the horse see a picture here] and wondered if we might need the old ways again quite soon.

 He started off by showing how UK coal production peaked in 1913, UK oil and gas production both peaked in around 2000; and that we’re now net importers of these three key resources for transport and energy.
 Since 2000, UK energy production fell by 60%; so we import more, we have less income and we’re more exposed to outside risks.
 We’re poorer, maybe part of why folk voted for Brexit?